vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Amap - Application mapper
 -------------------------

+When portscanning a host, you will be presented with a list of open ports.
+In many cases, the port number tells you what application is running.
+Port 25 is usually SMTP, port 80 mostly HTTP.
+However, this is not always the case, and especially when dealing with proprietary protocols running on non-standard ports you will not be able to determine what application is running.

 By using **amap**, we can identify if any SSL server is running on port 3445 or some oracle listener on port 23.
 Also, it will actually do an SSL connect if you want and then try to identify the SSL-enabled protocol!
 One of the VM in vulnhub was running http and https on the same port.